willcl-ark/lntenna-python/README.md

 Once the server is running, you can connect and power on the first GoTenna.
 Watch the terminal logs for connection messages.

-The program can be exited at any time via a KeyboardInterrupt
+The program can be exited at any time via a KeyboardInterrupt (Ctrl + c)

 #### MESH1 node